DoctaGrace/FundDisBuziness/README.md

 This file walks end users through the download and compilation process, as well as the logic for using the platform.

-Prerequisites - JDK (Java Development Kit) NetBeans IDE
+Prerequisites - JDK (Java Development Kit) and NetBeans IDE

-Getting Started - Download ZIP - Navigate to the GitHub repository webpage.
-Click on the 'Code' button.
-Choose 'Download ZIP'.
-Extract the downloaded ZIP file to a directory of your choice.

-After obtaining the project files, import it into NetBeans.

-Importing the Project into NetBeans - Open NetBeans IDE on your computer.
-Go to File -> Open Project.
-Navigate to the directory where the project files are located.
-Select the project folder and click Open Project.
+Getting Started - Create a new Java class library.
+Within source packages, create a new package called 'GoFundMeApp' From the GoFundMeApp package, copy the contents of each Java class and the events.txt file.
+The README does not need to be copied over.

-Compilation - Compile the project by selecting the 'Run' option at top of the screen.
-Then, select 'clean and build', or simply 'build'.
+Compilation - Compile the project by right-clicking on the project in the projects window and selecting 'clean and build'.

 Running the Program - First, right click on the Java class 'FDBServer'.
 This will activate the project's server.
 Then, right click on the 'FDBClient' class to begin a session as a user.
 Since this project supports multithreading, multiple clients can be active.